kduane/speech_emotion_recognition/README.md

 6.3 Credits/References
     Livingstone SR, Russo FA (2018) The Ryerson Audio-Visual Database of Emotional Speech and Song (RAVDESS): A dynamic, multimodal set of facial and vocal expressions in North American English.
 PLoS ONE 13(5): e0196391. https://doi.org/10.1371/journal.pone.0196391.

-    EDA Segment and comprehension of the Short Term Furrier Transform inspired by https://jackschaedler.github.io/circles-sines-signals
+    EDA Segment and comprehension of the Short Term Fuorier Transform inspired by https://jackschaedler.github.io/circles-sines-signals